 For other actors, adapting to a new stage chemistry so close to opening night proved a challenge, but not an unwelcome one.
 Lily Walsh (’26), the actor who played Little Sally, found it “really exciting to have an understudy or a standby on stage with you because it can change a lot of things in a really great way.”
 Evolving with the production is a part of the process, and Walsh added that “if there is an audience, you just have to roll with it, but it was really admirable, all of the work that Otis put in. … We are really excited to have Pollox back because the show is really not the same without them.”

-Gessinger returned to the role of Bobby Singer on Wednesday, Nov.
+Gessinger returned to the role of Bobby Strong on Wednesday, Nov.
 6, and said that they were “happy just to be able to go back on stage and get to do this role with all of the other people in this cast.”